rafahg/GradTechTest/APPROACH.md

 To work on this challenge I have used a version control methodology.

-Once I cloned the TechTest to my system and created a new repository I created a new git branch to work in it and not compromise at any moment the code in the master branch.
+Once I cloned the TechTest to my system and created a new repository I created a new git branch to work in it, to not compromise at any moment the code in the master branch.

 I have used git commits at any step which involved any significant change on the code.